jordannholmes/FinalProject/README_Week8_Commands.txt

 #This completes the first part of our Final Project as the data is properly organized with incomplete data eliminated.

-#The remainder of our project with focus on using RStudio and TR8 Package to analyze different variables of the remaining species data in README_Week7_Data.txt.
+#The remainder of our project with focus on using RStudio and TR8 Package to analyze different variables of the remaining species data in OriginalData.txt.

 echo "done"